dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 107 =
+* /inc/woo-commerce/style.css was accidently placed in the folder /inc/woo-commerce-content-microdata/

 = 106 =
-* Figure text on a center image was display of to the left because WordPress CSS guys think they know better
+* Figure text on a center image was display off to the left because of WordPress CSS
-* .wp-block-button CSS displays same as the paragraph element
+* .wp-block-button CSS displays same as the paragraph element now
-* figcaption is fixed, WordPress added padding and hard font numbers... have you even heard of CSS3 and em font units!?!?
+* figcaption is fixed, WordPress added padding and hard font numbers
-* Block quote cite wasn't applying CSS sytles because of block editor differences
+* Block quote cite wasn't applying CSS sytles because of block editor element differences
 * wp-block-embed will center up on the page now
 * Menu should be more accessable now, especially for users navigating with the tab key, also menu now works with hover
-* Navigation didn't work is a static page was selected, switched to pagination for a better user experience.
+* Navigation didn't work with a static front page, switched to pagination for a better user experience.

 = 104 =
 * Fixed the issues with WordPress Block editor and new gallery code